Human rights Respecting human rights is integral to our business

 Human rights criteria are already included in the risk review process for screening major ABB projects, in prequalification and assessment work with ABB suppliers and in our process for examining potential ABB mergers and acquisitions.
 However, the training sessions for our human rights champions network gave us the opportunity to better understand how effectively human rights considerations are embedded in our business decisions.
 When ABB’s new organizational structure is fully implemented in 2020, we will use the lessons learned to guide improvements that will make our processes even more robust and responsive to increasing reporting and legislative requirements.

-Our new organizational structure will not affect the multiple reporting channels we already make available to employees and external stakeholders for reporting suspected violations of the or applicable laws.
+Our new organizational structure will not affect the multiple reporting channels we already make available to employees and external stakeholders for reporting suspected violations of the ABB Code of Conduct or applicable laws.
 Channels include a web portal and telephone hotlines in multiple languages.
 All reports of suspected violations are reviewed and appropriately investigated.
 In 2019, these mechanisms were used to report 19 substantiated cases of harassment and eight of discrimination, resulting in varying levels of corrective action, including five terminations of employment.

 In ABB’s 2018 Sustainability Report, we reported an instance of modern slavery at an electronics supplier in Malaysia.
 ABB revisited this facility twice during 2019 to ensure that the appropriate corrective actions had been completed and are being maintained.